MrHacky/qBittorrent/README.md

 The change allows is to combine sequential download with prioritizing of specific pieces, which will download sequentially starting at those pieces.

+####streaming with seeking

+Using this, the qBitTorrent webserver is extended with a streaming interface that allows seeking.
+Accessing /stream on the webserver will serve a file in a torrent.
+The 'hash' url parameter should be the infohash of the torrent you want, and the 'file' parameter should be the index of the file within the torrent.